From the Studio

 ANOTHER VOLUNTEER GIG!

 Recently, I responded to a post in a FaceBook group I belong to.
 Within this post, there was a call to action and I immediately responded for multiple reasons (which I will illustrate later.)
 The call to action was to create a brand guide for PDX Women In Tech.
-They are a meetup group that gets together to network and talk about technology within the Portland area.
-It's a fantastic group of empowering women who's goal is to celebrate and encourage like minded individuals in multiple different fields.
-I have attended a few of their events and have always walked away with a great feeling of camaraderie and excitement for being a techy sort of person.

 An ongoing conversation: Favorite Fonts + Rebranding myself.